Our work

 - organises each year the largest gathering of autochthonous minorities and language groups, the FUEN Congress with more than 200 participants

-- has five working groups with annual meetings: for the German, Slavic and Turkic minorities, for nations without a kin-state, and also a newly established education working group
+- has six working groups with annual meetings: for the German, Slavic, Turkic and Hungarian minorities, for nations without a kin-state, and also an education working group

 - is the coordinator of the Minority SafePack European Citizens’ Initiative, a European Citizens’ Initiative for the rights of autocthonous national minorities and languge groups in th EU, which has obtained 1,123,422 valid signatures and passed the national threshold in 11 Member States of the European Union